aryehraber/statamic-fetch/README.md

 ]
 ```

-*(Please note: there's actually a lot more data that is returned, this is simply a summary for the example)*
+*Note: a lot more data is returned, this is simply a summary for the example.*